 Awards over £2,000

-For larger awards, these decisions are made by the Film Hub Midlands leadership team in consultation with our external advisory group and assessed against the guidelines provided.
+For larger awards, these decisions are made by the Film Hub Midlands leadership team in consultation with our external advisors and assessed against the guidelines provided.

 What you can appeal